ppy/osu-wiki/wiki/Tournaments/OMMT/4/en.md

 6. The first player in the team composition will also be its captain, and **they must have the Malaysian flag on their profile to be able to participate in the tournament**.
 7. The second player in the team composition must be a non-Malaysian player.
 8. Every player **must be present in the Discord server and rename themselves to their osu! in-game username**, to be eligible to participate.
-9. Commentators, streamers, and graphic designers are welcome to participate.
+9. Casters, streamers, and graphic designers are welcome to participate.
 10. All staff and players must respect each other and follow the [osu! community rules](/wiki/Rules).
 No discussion about sensitive topics (for example religion, politics) and anything that could be offensive to others is allowed.

 ### Mappool format